cdapio/cdap-ingest/cdap-stream-clients/python/README.md

 ```

 #### Truncate Stream
-To truncate the Stream *streamName*, use:
+To delete all events that were written to the Stream *streamName*, use:

 ```
   stream_client.truncate("streamName");
 ```

 #### Update Stream Time-to-Live (TTL)
-Update TTL for the Stream "streamName":
+Update TTL for the Stream *streamName*:

 ```
   stream_client.set_ttl("streamName", newTTL);
 ```

 #### Get Stream Time-to-Live (TTL)
-Get the current TTL value for the Stream "streamName":
+Get the current TTL value for the Stream *streamName*:

 ```
   ttl = stream_client.get_ttl("streamName");